What roof rack fits my car?

 - No door-mount fit is available.

 - Desired ability to quickly remove the cross bars from the roof.

 - The requirement of having the bars located in places other than where a door jam mounted rack would allow (for example, a bar near the rear of the vehicle for easy loading of kayaks.

-There are three ways to perminantly install a roof rack to your car.
+There are three ways to permanently install a roof rack to your car.
 One is by first installing a track running along your roof from the front to back.
 This option gives a very factory look, but is a little more work and expense than mounting a fixed point rack.

 Here is a quick guide to installing a track.

 The second option is mounting Yakima Landing Pads directly to your roof.
-With this install you can never change the location of the bars on your roof, but for almost all rack users this is not an issue.
-This install is a little easier, and is by far the most common permanent install we do in our shops.
+With this install, you can never change the location of the bars on your roof, but for almost all rack users this is not an issue.
+This install is a little easier and is by far the most common permanent install we do in our shops.